 Indeed, creative thinking tools are part of the Innovation and Problem Solving Science.

-Before you start an innovation project or problem-solving process please read “Uncle Podger hangs a picture” again and remember that you can solve a problem but you can make damage as well.
+Before you start an innovation project or problem-solving process please read “Uncle Podger hangs a picture” again and remembers that you can solve a problem but you can make damage as well.

 Use creative thinking tools if you are really willing to innovate or solve a problem.